Request Info Enroll Now

 Academic Hours: 3

 MAT 2623 – Calculus IV (Prerequisite: MAT 2613).
-This course includes the following topics: partial differentiation; optimization; multiple integration; vector calculus; quadric surfaces, line integrals, and divergence theorem.
+This course includes the following topics: partial differentiation; optimization; multiple integration; vector calculus; quadric surfaces; line integrals; and the divergence theorem.
 Three hours lecture.
 Three hours credit.

 MAT 2913 - Differential Equations